Unleash/unleash/website/docs/sdks/android-proxy.md

 - `clientSecret`: the [proxy secret](/sdks/unleash-proxy#configuration-variables) you wish to use
 - `pollMode`: how you want to load the toggle status

 As of v0.1 the SDK supports an automatic polling with an adjustable poll period or loading the state from disk.
-Most users will probably use the polling client, but it's nice to know that you can instantiate your client without actually needing Internet if you choose loading from File
+Most users will probably want to use the polling client, but it's nice to know that you can instantiate your client without actually needing Internet if you choose loading from File

 #### Step 4a: Configure client polling proxy